A degree in neuroscience can take you to a rewarding (and lucrative!) career in science, medicine, government or private industry.

 Prepare medications under the direction of a pharmacist.
 May measure, mix, count out, label, and record amounts and dosages of medications according to prescription orders.

-Also called: Certified Pharmacy Technician (CPhT), Lead Pharmacy Technician (Lead Pharmacy Tech), Pharmacy Technician (Pharmacy Tech), Senior Pharmacy Technician
+Also called: Certified Pharmacy Technician (CPhT), Chemotherapy Pharmacy Technician (Chemo Pharmacy Technician), OR Pharmacy Tech (Operating Room Pharmacy Tech), RPhT (Registered Pharmacy Technician)

 Pharmacy Technicians -